A Momentary Lapse of Reason: Recording

 Gilmour experimented with songwriters such as Eric Stewart and Roger McGough, but settled on Anthony Moore, who was credited as co-writer of "Learning to Fly" and "On the Turning Away".
 Whereas many prior Pink Floyd albums are concept albums, Gilmour chose a more conventional approach of a collection of songs without a thematic link.
 Gilmour later said that the project had been difficult without Waters.

 A Momentary Lapse of Reason was recorded in several studios, mainly Gilmour's houseboat studio Astoria, moored on the Thames; according to Ezrin, "working there was just magical, so inspirational; kids sculling down the river, geese flying by...".
 Andy Jackson was brought in to engineer.
 During sessions held between November 1986 and February 1987, Gilmour's band worked on new material, which in a change from previous Pink Floyd albums was mostly recorded with a 32-track ProDigi digital recorder apart from the drum tracks, which were recorded with a 24-track analogue machine.
 This trend of using new technologies continued with the use of MIDI synchronisation, aided by an Apple Macintosh computer.

 Ezrin suggested incorporating rap, an idea dismissed by Gilmour.
 After agreeing to rework the material that Ralbovsky had found objectionable, Gilmour employed session musicians such as Carmine Appice and Jim Keltner.
-Both drummers, they replaced Mason on several songs; Mason was concerned that he was too out of practice to perform on the album, and instead busied himself with its sound effects.
+Both drummers replaced Mason on several songs; Mason was concerned that he was too out of practice to perform on the album, and instead busied himself with its sound effects.
 Some drum parts were also performed by drum machines.
 In his memoir, Mason wrote: "In hindsight, I really should have had the self-belief to play all the drum parts.
 And in the early days of life after Roger, I think David and I felt that we had to get it right, or we would be slaughtered."